rakeshelamaran98/HacktoberFest2020/README.md

 ---

-# 📌About
-This Repository is to curate the resources used by an individual.
-It can be in the form of learning material,Links, scripts, projects, algorithms, etc.
+# Give a star 🌟.
+Get your projects merged quickly on valid pull requests.

-#  How to Contribute?
+#  Steps to Contribute?

 ## 1. Fork this repository